MatsMoll/aligned-example/README.md

 ## Aligned Minimal Example

 To view how the whole infrastructure can be started with minimal code.
 View the [Aligned Minimal Example repo](https://github.com/MatsMoll/aligned-example-minimal).
-Here will the features in the repo be used as the source of truth, but only the infastructure will be started.
+Here will the features in this repo be used as the source of truth (aka. the `feature-store.json` file), but only the infastructure will be defined there.

 ## Whats included here
 There are four differnet projects: